Things To Do With Kids

 Scienceworks melbourneImage credit: Scienceworks | Instagram

-Scienceworks is a one-stop shop of activities to satisfy children's curious minds.
+Scienceworks is a one-stop shop of activities to satisfy curious minds.
 This interactive museum combines scenes and play to create a fun educational experience for both kids and guardians.

 The museum has earned a stellar reputation for its planetarium and lighting shows as well as limited edition featured exhibitions.
 Scienceworks is one of those few places where adults are just as captivated by the activities as the young ones.